« Holes in the Boat, Parte DeuxLearning to Sail in Gusty Winds »

 I first tried to pull down the mainsail.
 I got it partway down and it stuck.
 I couldn't at the time figure out what was wrong.
 Debbie, my one passenger, I told to try to bring the jib in.
 It's on a roller furler, so I showed her how to haul it in.
 But the wind was too strong and she couldn't do it.

-I finally got the mailsail reefed in (still couldn't get it all the way down), and started the motor.
+I finally got the mainsail reefed in (still couldn’t get it all the way down), and started the motor.
 I turned the boat slightly off the headwind, since directly in took us into a crabpot minefield.
 Debbie took over at the helm.
 I pulled in the jib, then took over the helm and headed back into port.

 We were on a broad reach heading back in.
 With the main reefed, and the engine on minimal, we were still doing about 6.5 knots.
 The waves were coming in parallel to us, and growing.